 - This qualification does not allow operation of the LO class Order Picking Forklift.
 Please inquire if you are unsure as to which licence is required.

-- Participants will receive a nationally accredited Statement of Attainment: TLILIC2001 Licence to operate a forklift truck (from Transport & Logistics Training Package, Cert I level).
+- Participants will receive a nationally accredited Statement of Attainment: TLILIC2001 Licence to operate a forklift truck (from Transport & Logistics Training Package, Cert I level). (changing to TLILIC0003 Licence to operate a forklift truck on 1st January 2020)

 - CPD Points 23